Compensation for the disruption on June 4

 Do you want to file a claim?

-In the coming weeks you can submit a claim for the costs you have incurred.
-We advise you to use our online claim form, because it is extra busy at NS Customer Service.
+You can submit a claim for the costs you have incurred on June 4.
+To do so, please contact NS Customer Service.
 We aim to process your claim within 4 weeks.

 I had bought a separate train ticket or e-ticket for June 4 and want to complete my journey on another date

 - Did you have a separate train ticket or e-ticket before 4 June, but were you unable to make full use of it?
 Please contact NS Customer Service for a new train ticket.
 The new train ticket is valid for a new date and under the same conditions.